At a Glance

 ✨Show Leadership Skills

 This role requires strong leadership abilities.
-Be ready to share examples of how you've successfully led teams in the past, resolved conflicts, and ensured that projects were completed on time and within budget.
+Be ready to share examples of how you've successfully led teams in the past, resolved conflicts, and ensured safety compliance on site.

 ✨Understand the Project Scope